Castleward Urban Regeneration signifies a new era in Derby.Dave Bullock,

 Managing Director of Compendium Living

-BSP engineers have been involved in the £100,000,000 Castleward Urban Regeneration project from concept.
-The development is a joint venture between Derby City Council and Compendium Living, and spans five phases over around 20 years.
+BSP Consulting have been involved in the £100,000,000 regeneration plan for Castleward from concept.
+The development is a joint venture between Derby City Council and Compendium Living, and spans five phases over circa 20 years.

-When complete, Castleward Urban Regeneration Derby will feature 800 new homes, 35,000 sq. ft. of commercial retail space, a primary school and community spaces on the 30-acre site close to the heart of Derby.
+When complete, Castleward will feature 800 new homes; 35,000 sq. ft. of commercial retail space; a primary school and community spaces on the 30-acre site close to the heart of Derby.
 The scheme includes a new boulevard which will link the railway station and city centre, lined with shops, cafés and offices.

 The regeneration is a key element of the Derby Cityscape Masterplan, aiming to provide a highly sustainable, mixed-use urban village on what was an underused brownfield site on the edge of the city centre.